siddhpant/Junior-InCTF-2017-Writeup/README.md

 # Junior InCTF Writeup
 Writeups for Junior InCTF 2017, by 1337_siddh (Ranked #3).

-Note: Writeup is incomplete as they removed the challenges as I was writing this writeup.
+Note: Writeup is incomplete as they removed the challenges as I was writing this writeup. ??? in solutions indicate that I don't know what was there and I vaguely from my memory provided the solution.

 ## About me